 Access to the Internet (around 1998) made a big change, the sales guys couldn’t talk you into a product anymore.
-Now you have an information source where you can find much more tools.
-What happened after that visibility (access to Internet) is that an enormous amount of tools became available.
+Now you had an information source where you can find much more tools.
+What happened after that visibility (access to Internet) is that an enormous amount of (hidden) tools became available.
 Internet also created a new distribution channel for software.
 This enabled a lot of small companies to develop their own Network Management Software.
 Google also made a big change, searching the web for new tools became easy.

 The market is big and there are a lot of solutions.
 Vendors are taken over and software is changed / integrated into bigger systems.
 Licensing is a real challenge.
 Before you know you are locked into a very expensive licensing scheme and you have to move to another system because it’s becoming to expensive.